What is Microsoft Entra ID and Conditional Access?

 - Deploy the Microsoft Entra Enterprise SSO plugin to macOS and iOS.

 - Nudge users to start moving to passwordless authentication methods.

 - More SSO!
 Bring your modern auth apps to your IAM team.
 Move away from apps that require line of sight to an on-premises Active Directory Domain Controller.

-Reach out to Mark Morowczynski and Michael Epping via Twitter or on the MacAdmins Slack channel for Azure AD:
+Reach out to Mark Morowczynski and Michael Epping via Twitter or on the MacAdmins Slack channel for Microsoft Entra ID: